-And these are the best pumpkin cinnamon rolls I’ve ever made.
+These are the best pumpkin cinnamon rolls I’ve ever made!
 I prefer these over Cinnabon, and that’s a big statement coming from a former Cinnabon junkie.

 They’re soft, light, fluffy and there’s just enough pumpkin flavor to notice, but not so much that it overwhelms the inherent beauty of classic cinnamon rolls.
 Topped with cream cheese glaze, they’re totally irresistible.

 I have a habit of donating most of what I bake after my family has a bite or a piece since we don’t need entire cakes, multiple pans of bars, and dozens of cookies, every week.
 My daughter asked, “Mom, how many of these pumpkin cinnamon rolls did you make?”
 And I said an entire pan and she said, “Good, don’t donate any of them!”